Archive storage

 Related routes

-Archive storage works best at 2dA as part of a broader line in which depot management, retrieval, digitisation and metadata reinforce one another.
+Archive storage works best at 2dA as part of a broader line in which depot management, retrieval, digitisation, metadata, selection and digital availability reinforce one another.

-We are happy to look with you at depot practice, retention schedules, retrieval flows, metadata and the relation to digitisation, so that storage not only looks orderly but also keeps working later on.
+We are happy to look with you at depot practice, retention periods, retrieval flows, metadata, digitisation and possible destruction or transfer routes.
+This creates a storage route that not only looks orderly, but also keeps working later on.

 Why this works

-From placement and retrieval to digitisation, metadata and daily consultation: the more logical the storage structure, the calmer and more reliable the whole follow-up route will function.
+From placement and retrieval to selection, metadata, scanning on demand, destruction and digital consultation: the more logical the storage structure, the calmer and more reliable the whole follow-up route will function.

 Archive storage in use with direct retrieval and control